What is Trim in a House?

 Like chair rails, picture rails are also practical and have a purpose.
 They are established between a foot or two feet below the ceiling and are about an inch wide, although larger versions are available.

 You can hang beautiful artwork without damaging your walls – nail them to the molding instead of the wall.
-However, over the years, the picture rail has become a decorative element in its own right.

 The picture rail traditionally has a relatively simple design.
 Depending on the style of the room, a picture rail can be used alone or in combination with crown molding and other trim elements.

-Though modern picture rail can still be used to hang pictures, it mainly serves a decorative function by complementing certain design styles.
-It can also be a simple tool used to divide large wall surfaces or separate different types of wall finishes.
+Though modern picture rails can still hang pictures, they mainly serve a decorative function by complementing certain design styles.

 Friezes

-A frieze is a large panel and is one of the most complex trim types around the house.
 It is traditionally installed between rows of crown molding and picture rail and can range from a few inches to over a foot in height.

 Friezes are most often found in classical or Victorian decorations.
 Some modern design schemes may feature a single frieze without other accompanying trims to add an understated decorative element to the room.